jackgray/spotlight/producers/finance/regsho/README.md

 ### Multiple Data Sources

-Just like swap contracts, there are a number of disparate entities that these events may be reported to.
+Reg SHO (Regulation SHO) threshold lists are published by various entities to provide transparency into stocks with significant levels of fails-to-deliver (FTDs).
+The reporting of these lists can vary based on where and how the trades are executed.

+NYSE
+NASDAQ
+FINRA
+Cboe Global Markets (including BZX, BYX, EDGX, and EDGA) NYSE American
+OTC Markets Group

-This component will aggregate data from Nasdaq, NYSE, and FINRA
+This component so far aggregates data from Nasdaq, NYSE, and FINRA.

 Nasdaq and NYSE fortunately have the same schema, but require different URL query parameters and use different datestring formats to call the data